/ seo-tools / Best Video SEO Tools in 2025

 Best for YouTube beginners: Start with YouTube Studio (free, first-party data) plus vidIQ's free tier for the stats overlay on other videos.
 This combination costs nothing and covers the essentials.

 Best for growing YouTube channels: Morningfame if you can get an invite.
-Its channel-size-aware keyword research is uniquely valuable for smaller channels.
-TubeBuddy Pro as an alternative for its bulk tools.
+Its channel-size-aware keyword research is uniquely valuable for smaller channels, and the Plus tier removes the keyword-research time limit.
+TubeBuddy Pro is an alternative for its bulk tools.

-Best for large YouTube channels: TubeBuddy Legend or vidIQ Boost for thumbnail A/B testing, competitor tracking, and bulk processing.
+Best for large YouTube channels: TubeBuddy Legend ($49/mo) or vidIQ Boost for thumbnail A/B testing, AI-assisted optimization, and bulk processing.
 At scale, small CTR improvements from testing thumbnails compound into significant view increases.

 Best for website video SEO: Wistia is the clear winner.
 Its automatic schema markup, video sitemaps, and domain-level control over indexing make it the strongest choice for keeping video SEO value on your site rather than losing it to YouTube.